Overview: The Ministry’s process for managing booking requests and travel arrangements, and what to expect at the court

-Make sure you arrive on time, before the hearing.
-We recommend you arrive at least 30 minutes before the hearing is scheduled to begin.
-The confirmation email will have all the details, including the date, time and location.
+Make sure you arrive on time.
+You’re required to arrive 15 minutes before the hearing is scheduled to begin, and you’ll be paid for this time.
+Your confirmation email will have all the details, including the date, time and location.
 Most tribunal hearings are held at the local District Court.

-Parking near some courts is limited, so make sure you leave enough time to find a park.
+Parking near some courts is limited, so if you’re driving in, make sure you leave enough time to find a park.

 Phone: 0800 COURTS (0800 268 787) as soon as you know you’ll be late or can’t attend.